eppye-bots/wiki_for_rtd/configuration/grammars/xml-namespaces.rst

 XML Namespaces
 ==============

 Dealing with xml namespaces can be a bit difficult in Bots.
 They can greatly complicate grammars and mappings.
-Often your EDI partner will want to send or receive XML with namespaces, but actually Bots does not need (or want) them as there are rarely any naming conflicts within a single XML file!
+Often your EDI partner will want to send or receive XML with namespaces, but actually Bots does not need (or want) them as there are rarely any naming conflicts within a single XML file.

 Where an XML file has only one namespace, usually the "default" namespace is used. eg. ``xmlns="schemas-hiwg-org-au:EnvelopeV1.0"``